spiral/framework/readme.md

 Views
 -------------
 View component and all processors moved without any problems.
 Html Composer (templater) works without any problems.
-However, your tests should be updated.
+However, tests should be updated.

 Storage
 -------------